Tianci-Zheng/Tianci-Zheng.github.io/_pages/cv.md

 ======
 * B.S. in Physics, Guangxi University, 2018
 * M.S. in physics, Guangxi University, 2021
-* Ph.D. in High Energy Astrophysics, University of Science and Technology of China, 2025 (expected)
+* Ph.D. in Astrophysics, University of Science and Technology of China, 2025 (expected)

 Observations experience
 ======